-9 Best Off-the-Beaten-Path Southern Getaways
+The Best Off-the-Beaten-Path Southern Getaways

 From Charleston to Savannah, New Orleans to Nashville, the South’s most atmospheric cities draw tourists in droves.
 But look deeper and you’ll find that the region’s second cities offer just as much history and sense of place as their more famous siblings—plus they’re often less crowded, allowing you to experience their leisurely charms as the locals do.
-We’ve rounded up seven off-the-beaten-path Southern places that are ripe for discovering.
+We’ve rounded up seven off-the-beaten-path Southern getaways that are ripe for discovering.
 But hurry: They won’t stay under-the-radar for long.

 Boca Grande, FL